bhstark2/latency/report.md

 addressing, as well as classification and marking.
 Routers perform scheduling, shaping, and policing as well as routing at this layer.

 **Layer 4 – Transport Layer**.
-At the transport layer, the Internet transport protocol (typically TCP or UDP) delivers a flow of packets across the network with characteristics determined by the protocol used.
+At the transport layer, an Internet transport protocol (typically TCP, SCTP, QUIC, or similar) delivers a flow of packets across the network with characteristics determined by the protocol used.
-TCP provides end-to-end flow identification, packet sequencing, error recovery, and flow control for reliable data transfer.
-UDP provides flow identification and error correction.
-QUIC is a new transport protocol (https://www.rfc-editor.org/rfc/rfc9000.html) that provides applications with flow-controlled streams for structured communication, low-latency connection establishment, and network path migration.
+Transport protocols provide end-to-end flow identification, packet sequencing, error recovery, flow control, and — most importantly — congestion control, for reliable data transfer without overwhelming the network.
+QUIC is a new transport protocol (https://www.rfc-editor.org/rfc/rfc9000.html) that provides applications with flow-controlled congestion-controlled streams for structured communication, low-latency connection establishment, and network path migration.

 **Layer 5 – Application Layer**.
 The application layer represents all